vitpia/markdown-cv/index.md

 `2019`
 __The effects of head and neck tumours on neurocognition before and after treatment__.
 Autumn Conference of the Dutch Workgroup for Head and Neck Tumours.
 Maastricht, the Netherlands.
 October, 2019.

-As we speak.
+__As we speak__.
 Eleventh Annual Meeting of the Society for the Neurobiology of Language, Early Career Award talk.
 Helsinki, Finland.
 August, 2019.

-Interfering and facilitating contexts in spoken word production.
+__Interfering and facilitating contexts in spoken word production__.
 Brownbag Lab Seminars.
 University of Geneva, Switzerland.
 June, 2019.

-Context effects in language production examined with electrophysiology.
+__Context effects in language production examined with electrophysiology__.
 International Symposium on Neurobiology of Language.
 Waseda University, Tokyo, Japan.
 February, 2019.

-Comprehending and producing words: scalp and intracranial electrophysiology.
+__Comprehending and producing words: scalp and intracranial electrophysiology__.
 Satellite Seminar on Neurobiology of Language.
 Waseda University, Tokyo, Japan.
 February, 2019.
 `2018`
-Context-driven word production through an electrophysiological lens.
+__Context-driven word production through an electrophysiological lens__.
 Queensland University of Technology, Brisbane, Australia.
 November, 2018.

-Language and speech functioning through an electrophysiological lens.
+__Language and speech functioning through an electrophysiological lens__.
 CLaS-CCD Colloquium Series.
 Macquarie University.
 November, 2018.

-Key considerations for EEG and language studies.
+__Key considerations for EEG and language studies__.
 School of Psychology and Clinical Language Sciences, University of Reading, UK.
 June, 2018.

-Oscillations in language research.
+__Oscillations in language research__.
 Summer Neurolinguistics School, National Research University Higher School of Economics, Moscow, Russia.
 May, 2018.

-Neuropsychologie en de Psychologie van Taal.
+__Neuropsychologie en de Psychologie van Taal__.
 Nederlandse Vereniging voor Neuropsychologie Voorjaarsconferentie 2018.
 Utrecht, the Netherlands.
 April, 2018.
 `2017`
-Intracranial electrophysiology in language research.
+__Intracranial electrophysiology in language research__.
 National Research University, Higher School of Economics, Moscow, Russia.
 November, 2017.

-Taalverwerking in relatie tot geheugen: Van fundamenteel onderzoek naar klinische toepassing.
+__Taalverwerking in relatie tot geheugen: Van fundamenteel onderzoek naar klinische toepassing__.
 Afasieconferentie "State of the Art 2017".
 Zeist, the Netherlands.
 October, 2017.

-Language production and acquired language disorders.
+__Language production and acquired language disorders__.
 International Radboud Summer School, Introduction to Cognitive Neuroscience.
 Nijmegen, the Netherlands.
 August, 2017.

-Oscillations as a bridge between language and other cognitive domains.
+__Oscillations as a bridge between language and other cognitive domains__.
 International Symposium on Neural Oscillations in Speech and Language Processing.
 Harnack Haus of the Max Planck Society, Berlin, Germany.
 May, 2017.
 `2016`
-Context-driven word production.
+__Context-driven word production__.
 Department of Neuropsychology, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany.
 October, 2016.

-Context-driven word production in the healthy and stroke populations.
+__Context-driven word production in the healthy and stroke populations__.
 Introduction to International Max Planck Research School PhD students.
 Nijmegen, the Netherlands.
 September, 2016.

-Language production and acquired language disorders.
+__Language production and acquired language disorders__.
 International Radboud Summer School, Introduction to Cognitive Neuroscience.
 Nijmegen, the Netherlands.
 August, 2016.

-Electrophysiology measured over the scalp and intracranially: examples from context-driven word production.
+__Electrophysiology measured over the scalp and intracranially: examples from context-driven word production__.
 Summer School - Human Language: From Genes and Brains to Behaviour.
 Berg en Dal, the Netherlands.
 July, 2016.

-Where language production meets memory (or how).
+__Where language production meets memory (or how)__.
 Center for Mind and Brain, Davis, USA.
 February, 2016.
 `2011 and earlier`
-The N450 in picture-word interference tasks.
+__The N450 in picture-word interference tasks__.
 Donders Discussion.
 Nijmegen, the Netherlands.
 October, 2011.

-Comprehending particle verbs.
+__Comprehending particle verbs__.
 Experimental Linguistics Talks Utrecht.
 Utrecht, the Netherlands.
 September, 2009.

 ## Conference Presentations
 _Past 5 years.
 See a complete list [here](https://scholar.google.com/citations?hl=en&amp;user=epKM9H0AAAAJ).
 Asterisks indicate (graduate or undergraduate) student lead authors._